pax5837/PadyCli/README.md

 # Pady Cli
-A dotnet cli app with utilites for development
+A dotnet cli app with utilities for development